The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Conclusion

-Through a detailed case study, we demonstrated both analytically and empirically how fragile are the assumptions of the KF, and how the slightest violation of them may change the effective noise in the problem -- leading to significant changes in the optimal noise parameters.
-We addressed this problem using optimization tools from supervised machine learning, and suggested how to apply them efficiently to the SPD parameters of KF.
-As this method was demonstrated accurate and robust in both radar tracking and video tracking, we recommended to use it as the default procedure for tuning of KF in presence of ground-truth data.
+Through a detailed case study, we demonstrated both theoretically and empirically the fragility of the KF assumptions, and how the slightest violation of them may change the effective noise in the problem -- leading to significant and non-trivial changes in the optimal noise parameters.
+OKF addresses this problem using optimization tools from supervised machine learning, and uses Cholesky parameterization to apply them efficiently to the SPD parameters of the KF.

+We demonstrated the accuracy of OKF over different violations of KF assumptions, in different domains (radar tracking, video tracking and lidar-based state estimation), with relation to different KF variants, over small and large training datasets, and even under distributional shifts between train and test datasets.
+Indeed, once we acknowledged the need for optimization, OKF provided it robustly over all these scenarios.

-We also demonstrated one of the consequences of the use of sub-optimal KF: the common methodology of comparing learning filtering algorithms to classic variants of KF is misleading, as it essentially compares an optimized model to a non-optimized one.
-We argued that the baseline method should be optimized similarly to the researched one, e.g., using the optimization method suggested in this work.
+We also discussed one of the consequences of using a sub-optimal KF: the common methodology of comparing an optimized filtering algorithm to a classic variant of the KF is misleading, unless the KF is optimized in a similar manner.
+We demonstrated that once the KF is optimized, it may become competitive with a non-linear model such as LSTM -- even in a non-linear problem.